Charles Menzies (Royal Marines officer)

-General Sir Charles Menzies, KCB, KH (12 May 1783 – 22 August 1866) was a senior Royal Marines officer.
+General Sir Charles Menzies, KCB, KH (12 May 1783 – 22 August 1866) was a Royal Marines officer.
 Although he became a respected soldier, fighting with Horatio Nelson in the Napoleonic Wars and later rising to the rank of general before becoming aide de camp to Queen Victoria, Menzies is best remembered for the founding of Newcastle, New South Wales and the successful commencement of its settlement between the age of 21 and 22.

 Early life

 Menzies was born at Bolfracks House, near Aberfeldy, Perthshire, Scotland, in 1783, the son of Captain Charles Menzies of the 71st Regiment, and mother Sarah Menzies, née Walker.
-He was educated at Stirling and his family who lived in their ancestral castle, as was done at that time, bought him a commission at the age of 15, as a second lieutenant in the marines on 17 February 1798.
+He was educated at Stirling and his family, who lived in their ancestral castle, purchased him a commission at the age of 15, as a second lieutenant in the Royal Marines on 17 February 1798.

-Following his commission he saw plenty of action having been posted to duties that involved blockading French ports and chasing the French and Spanish fleets around the Mediterranean sea.
+Following his commission he saw plenty of action having been posted to duties that involved blockading French ports and chasing the French and Spanish fleets in the Mediterranean sea.
 He was attached to Vice Admiral Horatio Nelson's squadron off Boulogne, on France's Atlantic coast and was repeatedly involved in attacking shore batteries and engaged in skirmishes with French boats.